 The golden city of Jaisalmer springs like an oasis in the heart of Thar desert in the Rajasthan state of India.
 The city of Jaisalmer built in the golden sandstone lures tourists and travelers to experience the magic of the perpetual golden deserts.
 The rich cultural heritage of Jaisalmer is evident from the architectural treasures the city has to offer to its guests.

 Join us as we take you on a virtual tour of the golden city with the list of places to visit in Jaisalmer:

 The artificial lake built by Maharawal Gadsi Singh in the 14th-century was once the only source of water to this arid land of Jaisalmer.
 The lake is frequented by the people seeking for a tranquil aura away from the bustling city.
 The lake is dotted with numerous beautiful temples, cenotaphs, and monuments.
 One can go boating on the calm waters of the lake and do look for some exotic migratory birds that flock to the lake in winter.

 Fortified City of Jaisalmer Fort

 The majestic Jaisalmer Fort is also known as the ‘Sonar Quila’ or the ‘Golden Fort’ was built by the King Rao Jaisal in the year 1156 AD.
 The city within the fort’s ramparts is home to around 4000 people and houses several restaurants, palaces, museums and handicraft shops.
 The palaces within the fort premises have some of the remarkable architectural marvels with intricate stone carvings and fine latticework.

 The stunning Jain temples are situated within the ramparts of the Jaisalmer fort.
 The group of temples built between 12th and 15th centuries is outstanding examples of Dilwara style architecture.
-The temples built with yellow sandstones are embellished with intricate carvings on wall and pillars and several beautiful statues.
+The temples built with yellow sandstones are embellished with intricate carvings on walls and pillars and several beautiful statues.

 Patwon ki Haveli